Authentically Disney, Distinctly Chinese: Shanghai Disney Turns One

 By: Hayley Dean, ellaslist.

-Nope – this is not a typo.
-Staying on site at any Disneyland has lots of pluses and Shanghai Disneyland is not different.
-Within the Shanghai Disneyland resort area there are 2 hotels – Toy Story Hotel and the Shanghai Disneyland Hotel.
+Staying on site at any Disneyland has lots of pluses and Shanghai Disneyland is no different.
+Within the Shanghai Disneyland resort area, there are 2 hotels – Toy Story Hotel and the Shanghai Disneyland Hotel.
 Kids staying at the Disneyland hotel have special meet-and-greet opportunities with the Toy Story characters and kids staying at Shanghai Disneyland can enjoy a special breakfast with the Big Mouse himself.
 Both hotels offer a free shuttle bus service which runs all day to and from Disneyland and Disneytown (there’s some more info about Disneytown below) and its also possible to purchase your Disneyland tickets from the concierge desk at both hotels, which will save you lots of time.

 Shanghai Disneyland is not dissimilar to pretty much every other Disneyland on the planet in terms of long lines at the park entrance, so following on from (1) and (2) above, arrive that little bit earlier (with admission tickets already purchased from the hotel) and as soon as you get through the entrance to the park, make a beeline to your selected Fastpass rides ASAP.